 • Medically stable

-• Able to control ones bowel and bladder
+• Control one’s bowel and bladder

-• Able to dress/undress independently
+• Ability to dress/undress independently

-Will my insurance cover Aquatic Therapy?
+Will my insurance cover aquatic therapy?

 Most major insurances will cover aquatic therapy given in conjunction with land-based therapy.
 We are very familiar with various insurance providers and will work with your insurance provider to ensure that you incur as little out of pocket expense as possible.

 When will I get in the pool?